Learn about smart meters

 Do I need to be home for the installation?
 How long does it take?

-The good news is you don’t have to be home when your smart meter is being installed, but we will need you to ensure we have clear access to your current meter so we can carry out the works.
+The good news is you don’t have to be home when your smart meter is being installed, but we will need you to ensure we have clear access to your current meter so we can carry out the work.

 The installation takes between 30 – 60 minutes.
 Your power will need to be off during this time.

-However, there may be additional costs if, for instance, we find asbestos or if extra work is required when we attempt to change your meter over.
-Don’t worry though – we’ll talk you through any issues before carrying out any work.
+If you’re an ENGIE customer, upgrading to a smart meter comes at no cost to you.
+However, there may be additional costs if we find asbestos or extra work is required when we attempt to change your meter.
+We’ll advise if there are issues before carrying out any work.

 Smart meters and solar panels.